dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 ---
 layout: tutorial
 title: Using Dojo 1 Dijits
-overview: In this tutorial, you will learn how to use Dojo 1 Dijits in a Dojo 2 application.
+overview: Find out how to use Dojo 1 Dijits in a Dojo 2 application.
 ---

 {% section 'first' %}